-The 'inputPath' property MUST be specified in a syntax that is common at the host where the file is located.
+The inputPath property MUST be specified in a syntax that is common at the host where the file is located.

-If this property is set, and the job was successfully submitted, and the file can't be read, the job enters the state, 'Session.FAILED'.
+If this property is set, and the job was successfully submitted, and the file can't be read, the job enters the state, Session.FAILED.

-5.3.9.13 'outputPath'
+5.3.9.13 outputPath

-Specifies how to direct the job's standard output as a path to a file or directory.
+Specifies how to direct the job's standard output as a path to a file.
 If this property is not explicitly set in the job template, the destination of the job's output stream is not defined, unless the job category, native specification, or a DRMS setting causes a destination for the output stream to be set..
 If this property is set, it specifies the network path of the job's output stream in the form:

-'[hostname]:file_path'
+[hostname]:file_path

-If the 'transferFiles' job template property is supported and its value's 'FileTransferMode.getOutputStream()' method returns 'true', the output file SHALL be transferred by the underlying DRM system to the specified host or to the submit host if no hostname is specified.
+If the transferFiles job template property is supported and its value's 'FileTransferMode.getOutputStream()' method returns 'true', the output file SHALL be transferred by the underlying DRM system to the specified host or to the submit host if no hostname is specified.

-If the 'transferFiles' job template property is not supported or its value's 'FileTransferMode.getOutputStream()' method returns 'false', the output file SHALL be kept at the host where the job is executed, irrespective of whether a hostname was specified.
+If the transferFiles job template property is not supported or its value's 'FileTransferMode.getOutputStream()' method returns 'false', the output file SHALL be kept at the host where the job is executed, irrespective of whether a hostname was specified.

-If the path specified by this attribute represents a file, all output sent to the job's standard output stream SHALL be appended to that file.
+All output sent to the job's standard output stream SHALL be appended to the named file.
 If the file does not exist at the time the job is executed, the file SHALL first be created.
-If the path specified by this attribute represents a directory, all output sent to the job's standard output stream SHALL be placed in a file in that directory.
-The name of the file and it's location in the specified directory SHALL be determined by the DRMS.